openphacts/explorer2/README.md

 -------------
 There are now too many compounds to do the autocomplete by reading a text file from disk and searching it line by line so you need to load the compounds into the database using the following steps.

-* Get the compounds from https://www.dropbox.com/s/n1bhwkcqhupggg9/compounds.zip?dl=0 and put in filestore directory
+* Get the file compounds.txt.bz2 from http://data.openphacts.org/1.4/explorer2/ and put in filestore directory
-* Unzip filestore/compounds.zip
+* Unzip the compounds file
 * Run `rake explorer:load_all_assets`.
 To load in to production db prepend with `RAILS_ENV=production`
   * Or start a rails console (rails c) and enter the following commands to add compound models to the database